CHIC: Caley-Hamilton, Invariants and Constants for Neutrino Oscillation Probabilities and Gradients: Results and Applications

 Besides providing probabilities, the gradients give information about the local behavior of the probability — not just its value in parameter space.
 This structure can be studied and visualized by plotting the partial derivative with respect to a given parameter alongside the usual probability plots that scan different parameter values.
 To that end, we introduce \emph{oscillograds} to probe the underlying features of neutrino mixing.

-For illustration, Figure~\ref{fig:hk_oscillograds} shows the mixing probability and its derivative with respect to $\delta_{CP}$ for the appearance channel (muon neutrinos to electron neutrinos) as functions of $\Delta m^2_{31}$ and $\delta_{CP}$ for the T2K and HK long-baseline (LBL) setups, with neutrino energy 0.6~GeV and baseline 295~km.
+For illustration, Figure~\ref{fig:hk_oscillograds} shows the mixing probability and its derivative with respect to $\delta_{CP}$ for the appearance channel (muon neutrinos to electron neutrinos) as functions of $\Delta m^2_{31}$ and $\delta_{CP}$ for the T2K and T2HK long-baseline (LBL) setups, with neutrino energy 0.6~GeV and baseline 295~km.
 The top panel shows the quasi-degeneracy of the probability with the mass-squared splitting.
 The bottom panel shows regions where the rate of change of the probability with $\delta_{CP}$ differs, revealing a slight breaking of the degeneracy between mass ordering and the CP phase around $\pi$.
-For reference, this plot shows no significant difference between DUNE and HK LBL experiments.
+For reference, this plot shows no significant difference between DUNE and T2HK experiments.

 In this context, we also examine the $\delta_{CP}$ oscillograds for DUNE as a function of energy.
 DUNE far detector will be exposed to a wide neutrino beam spectrum peaking between 1.5 and 4~GeV.
-In Figure~\ref{fig:dcp_dune_oscillograds}, the probability for the appearance channel shows maximum probability values between 2.5 and 3.0~GeV with very little variation across the range of $\delta_{CP}$.
+In Figure~\ref{fig:dcp_dune_oscillograds}, the probability for the appearance channel shows two oscillation maxima, the first one at 0.9~GeV and the second one between 1.5 and 2.0~GeV with very little variation across the range of $\delta_{CP}$.
 However, the oscillograd below shows more clearly how those probabilities vary locally not only with $\delta_{CP}$ but also with energy.
 These features become relevant when aiming to measure $\delta_{CP}$ at the few percent level and demand a detailed analysis beyond the scope of this work.

 Thus, while a sizable mixing probability implies detectability, derivatives show how strongly that probability changes with a given parameter.
 This information can be interpreted as the achievable precision for that parameter in a given region of parameter space, \cite{hk_sensitivity}.
 As neutrino physics enters the precision era, such information provides a more complete picture of mixing probabilities for assessing experimental sensitivity.